cnorthwood/virtualbarcamp/README.md

 4. You will now have access to http://localhost:8000/admin/.
 You can use the admin screen to give other people staff/superuser access to the admin.

-The process is the same for live, with different mechanisms for obtaining a shell and the URL for the admin.
+For live, obtain a shell like so:

 ### Architectural Overview